 You can use your private medical insurance or pay for your Ankle Arthroscopy treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.
+If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.

 - Fast access to diagnostics including MRI, Xray and Ultrasound

 - Private, spacious, en-suite rooms

 - Specialist physiotherapy and nursing teams